sociocom/JIWC-Dictionary/README.md

 JIWC-B contains the strongest emotion or emotions related to each of the word in the dictionary.

 3. JIWC-C\
-JIWC-C contains the list of all the words for a particular emotions in a list form.
+JIWC-C contains the list of all the words asssociated to a particular emotion.

 Total number of words in JIWC dictionary\